+1. Your child's details

-Child's Forename Child's Middle Names Child's Legal Surname Chosen Surname Child's current address and postcod If you move address after the submission of this inform the School Admission Team immediately We reserve the right to seek proof of address and a place if a false or inaccurate address is given a lt is your responsibility to ensure the School Admithis form by 15 January 2025. to withdraw the offer in this application form Child's Date of Birth Gender (Please tick as appropriate) Male Female Name of nursery your child currently at rends: Is your child 'looked after' by the Lo cal Authority (i.e. in Care?) if so which authority or became subject to a child arrange the relevant order.
-These arrangem fter" by a Local Authority but ceased to be so because they were adopted ments order or special guardianship order?
-If so, please attach a copy of ents must be in place at the time of application. not a requirement that both parents state their details) Applicant 1 Applicant 2 Title: Mr Mrs Miss Other Title: Mr Mrs Miss Other First Name(s): First Name(s): Surname: Surname: Address (if different to that of the child) Address (if different to that of the child) Daytime Tel No: Daytime Tel No: Relationship to child: Relationship to child: Have they been informed/consulted about this application?
-Have they been informed/consulted about this application? or withholding information e.g. threat of one with your application.
-If there is a known of erson(s) who has parental responsibility for the child unless the applicant states a reas omestic violence.
-Please provide any supporting documentation e.g. Court Order alon isagreement between the parent(s) the application(s) will not be processed until the of agreement is provided. e.g. a letter signed by all parent(s) in disagreement stating as part of the admissions procedure.
-We his form to schools inside or outside of Darlington or to other local education authoritivill pass the information to the school the child is offered a place at, where it will form eeps.
-We will deal with any personal information you provide in line with the Data Date received Receipt Issued
+Child's Forename Child's Legal Surname Child's Middle N Chosen Surnam Child's current address and postcod • If you move address after the submission of this inform the School Admission Team immediately • We reserve the right to seek proof of address and of a place if a false or inaccurate address is given of • It is your responsibility to ensure the School Admit this form by 15 January 2025. application you must d to withdraw the offer on this application form Postcode: Child's Date of Birth Gender (Please tie ck as appropriate) Male Female Name of nursery your child currently at ttends:

+Is your child 'looked after' by the Local Authority (i.e. in Care?) if so which authority

+Was your child previously "Looked After" by a Local Authority but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order?
+If so, please attach a copy of the relevant order.
+These arrangements must be in place at the time of application.

+Section 2 - Applicant Details (It is not a requirement that both parents state their details)

+Applicant 1 Applicant 2 Title: Mr Mrs Miss Other Title: Mr Mrs Miss Other First Name(s): First Name(s): Surname: Surname: Address (if different to that of the child) Address (if different to that of the child) Daytime Tel No: Daytime Tel No: Relationship to child: Relationship to child: Have they been informed/consulted about this application?
+Have they been informed/consulted about this application?

+Preferences may be shared with another person(s) who has parental responsibility for the child unless the applicant states a reason for withholding information e.g. threat of domestic violence.
+Please provide any supporting documentation e.g. Court Order along with your application.
+If there is a known disagreement between the parent(s) the application(s) will not be processed until the disagreement is resolved and confirmation of agreement is provided. e.g. a letter signed by all parent(s) in disagreement stating school preferences or a Court Order.

+We may pass the information you give on this form to schools inside or outside of Darlington or to other local education authorities as part of the admissions procedure.
+We will pass the information to the school the child is offered a place at, where it will form part of the pupil database that the school keeps.
+We will deal with any personal information you provide in line with the Data Protection Act 1998.

+Date received Receipt Issued -